Hastings Cutoff

 The Hastings Cutoff was an alternative route for westward emigrants to travel to California, as proposed by Lansford Hastings in The Emigrant's Guide to Oregon and California.
 The ill-fated Donner Party infamously took the route in 1846.

 Description

 A sentence in Hastings' guidebook briefly describes the cutoff:

 The most direct route, for the California emigrants, would be to leave the Oregon route, about two hundred miles east from Fort Hall; thence bearing West Southwest, to the Salt Lake; and thence continuing down to the bay of St. Francisco, by the route just described.

 The cutoff left the Oregon Trail at Fort Bridger in Wyoming, passed through the Wasatch Range, across the Great Salt Lake Desert, an 80-mile nearly water-less drive, looped around the Ruby Mountains, and rejoined the California Trail about seven miles west of modern Elko (also Emigrant Pass).

-The west end of the cutoff is marked as Nevada Historical Marker 3.
+The west end of the cutoff is marked by Nevada Historical Marker 3.